Click here for the home page

 The Mongol prime minister, Toghto, responded heroically to the crisis.
 Accepting that the north would have to feed itself, he organized an emergency program to bring nearly 154,500 square miles of new land under cultivation; he also printed enormous amounts of paper money to boost revenue without raising taxes.
 During the next few years the government won a string of victories on the battlefield.
 In the winter of 1354 Toghto led an army in person to besiege Gaoyu.
 Victory against Zhang Shicheng was in sight, until a letter arrived from Beijing announcing that Toghto had been dismissed from his post.
 His success had aroused envy at court; soon after that his enemies had him exiled and poisoned.
 Without him the loyalist army disintegrated, and many of the soldiers joined the rebels.
 By the end of 1356 the Mongols controlled nothing south of the Yellow River.
 Meanwhile Zhang pushed north and captured the wealthy city of Suzhou.
 There, as the ruler of ten million subjects, he began to live a life of luxury beyond what he could have dreamed of when he had rowed illicit cargoes through marshes.

 At this point the Red Turbans broke up into four factions, each proclaiming its leader as the next emperor.
-The smallest but best-organized faction was led by 28-year-old Zhu Yuanzhang, a tall and spectacularly ugly peasant whose beady eyes, pockmarked skin, bulbous nose and jutting chin earned him the nickname of "the pig emperor."
+The smallest but best-organized faction was led by 28-year-old Zhu Yuanzhang, a tall and spectacularly ugly peasant whose beady eyes, pockmarked skin, bulbous nose and jutting chin later earned him the nickname of "the pig emperor."
 As a teenager, Zhu lost his entire family to starvation, and he survived only by joining a monastery.
 In 1352 he enlisted in the forces raised by a fortuneteller who predicted that the Buddha was about to return to earth, and he started recruiting his own band of followers, starting with twenty-four childhood friends from his native village.
 By 1355 he commanded 30,000 men, and in that year he captured the city of Nanjing, which became his base of operations afterward.
 Other faction leaders were as follows:

 1. North of the Yangtze: Han Liner, the son of the original White Lotus leader.
 He now called himself the rightful Song emperor.